 THE NEXT DAY

-3. Place top sandwich on top, and wrap each sandwich in foil.
+2. Place top sandwich bread piece on bottom half, and wrap each sandwich in foil.
 Allow to sit for an hour or two, to let the flavors meld together.

 4. Traditional muffulettas are pressed.
 Press down with a bacon press if you so wish.